yochaigal/cairn/adventures/conversions/broken-bastion.md

 #### Glass Spiders

-6 HP, 3 STR, 10 DEX, 6 WIL, bite (d6 poison damage)
+6 HP, 3 STR, 10 DEX, 6 WIL, bite (d6)
 * Will almost always attack, but will often retreat after one or more characters suffers Critical Damage.
 They will return later with the intention of feasting on anyone left behind.
 * Tenacious: Glass spiders do not check Morale (WIL save) unless reduced to 0 HP or faced with overwhelming force.
-* Critical Damage: target suffers from spasmodic violence and attacks (enhanced damage) the nearest creature, then falls into a coma.
+* Critical Damage: target suffers from spasmodic violence and attacks (*enhanced* damage) the nearest creature, then falls into a coma.
 They die in 1d6/2 days, or recover in 2d6 if hydrated and cared for.

 ### 3) Optics Station